citp/privacy-policy-historical/e/et/eth/ethicaljobs.com.au.md

-> *The following text is extracted and transformed from the ethicaljobs.com.au privacy policy that was archived on 2009-05-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090516203629id_/http%3A//www.ethicaljobs.com.au/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ethicaljobs.com.au privacy policy that was archived on 2009-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091120200211id_/http%3A//www.ethicaljobs.com.au/privacypolicy) for the most accurate reproduction.*

-# Privacy Policy — EthicalJobs.com.au
+# Privacy Policy — EthicalJobs.com.au - Community Jobs, Non-Profit Jobs & Green Jobs in Australia

 **1\.
 EthicalJobs.com.au's commitment to maintaining your privacy**